 GILWELL PARK Set in 108 acres on the edge of Epping Forest, Gilwell combines historic location with amazing facilities just 20 minutes from central London.
-With boutique accommodation, a Grade II listed main building, a large hall for up to 250 people and high adrenaline activity equipment, why not find out what we have to offer? gilwell.conferences@scout.org.uk TO ADVERTISE Contact Jamie Bolton 0117 933 8079 iamie.bolton@immediate.co.u 6th Floor, Tower House Fairfax Stree Bristol, BS1 3BN DIRECTORY Appropriate Scout Association authorisation is required by leaders and adults running activities and events, even when using products and equipment supplied by commercial companies.
-Inclusion in this listing does not imply endorsement by The Scout Association with tent area.
+With boutique accommodation, a Grade II listed main building, a large hall for up to 250 people and high adrenaline activity equipment, why not find out what we have to offer?
+020 8498 5300 gilwell.conferences@scout.org.uk

+ADAMSWELL SCOUT CAMPSITE is located on the outskirts of Langton Green, near Tunbridge Wells in Kent.
+The site is owned and managed by Royal Tunbridge Wells District Scout Council.
+The site is open for use by all Scouts, Guides, Youth Groups, Schools and Commercial Organisations from all over the UK and abroad and is open all year round. adamswell.org.uk TO ADVERTISE Contact Jamie Bolton 0117 933 8079 jamie.bolton@immediate.co.uk 6th Floor, Tower House, Fairfax Street, Bristol, BSI 3BN DIRECTORY Appropriate Scout Association authorisation is required by leaders and adults running activities and events, even when using products and equipment supplied by commercial companies.
+Inclusion in this listing does not imply endorsement by The Scout Association The ideal Club House from Passmores Portable Buildings

 Superb range of top quality buildings...
 Scout & Guide Huts Club Rooms Classrooms Toilets/Shower blocks Equipment Stores Garages www.passmores.co.uk • Tel: 01634 290033 Est.1909